Understanding SAM's Robustness to Noisy Labels through Gradient Down-weighting: BACKGROUND RELATED WORKS

-To minimize this loss, one commonly employs optimization algorithms such as SGD.
-To enhance generalization performance, SAM \citep{foret2021sharpnessaware} proposed to seek a flat minimum of the training objective (Equation~\ref{erm loss}) by minimizing the following robust objective:

-where $\rho$ represents the magnitude of the adversarial weight perturbation $\boldsymbol{\epsilon}$.
-Intuitively, the objective seeks a solution within a neighbor region where the loss remains stable under any $\boldsymbol{\epsilon}$-perturbation.
-To efficiently optimize this objective, SAM employs a first-order Taylor approximation of the loss, approximating the worst-case $\boldsymbol{\epsilon}$ using the formula as follows:
+where perturbation radius $\rho \in \mathbb{R}$ represents the strength of the adversarial weight perturbation $\boldsymbol{\epsilon} \in \mathbb{R}^d$.
+Intuitively, the objective seeks a robust solution such that within a neighbor region, the loss can remain stable under any $\boldsymbol{\epsilon}$-perturbation.
+SAM employs a first-order Taylor approximation of the loss to efficiently optimize this objective, which approximates the worst-case $\hat{\boldsymbol{\epsilon}}$ as follows